content-services/zest/release/docs/ContainerContainerPullThroughDistributionResponse.md

 SetName sets Name field to given value.

-### GetPulpLabels

-`func (o *ContainerContainerPullThroughDistributionResponse) GetPulpLabels() map[string]string`

-GetPulpLabels returns the PulpLabels field if non-nil, zero value otherwise.

-### GetPulpLabelsOk

-`func (o *ContainerContainerPullThroughDistributionResponse) GetPulpLabelsOk() (*map[string]string, bool)`

-GetPulpLabelsOk returns a tuple with the PulpLabels field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPulpLabels

-`func (o *ContainerContainerPullThroughDistributionResponse) SetPulpLabels(v map[string]string)`

-SetPulpLabels sets PulpLabels field to given value.

-### HasPulpLabels

-`func (o *ContainerContainerPullThroughDistributionResponse) HasPulpLabels() bool`

-HasPulpLabels returns a boolean if a field has been set.

-### GetBasePath

-`func (o *ContainerContainerPullThroughDistributionResponse) GetBasePath() string`

-GetBasePath returns the BasePath field if non-nil, zero value otherwise.

-### GetBasePathOk

-`func (o *ContainerContainerPullThroughDistributionResponse) GetBasePathOk() (*string, bool)`

-GetBasePathOk returns a tuple with the BasePath field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetBasePath

-`func (o *ContainerContainerPullThroughDistributionResponse) SetBasePath(v string)`

-SetBasePath sets BasePath field to given value.

-### GetContentGuard
+### GetPulpCreated

-`func (o *ContainerContainerPullThroughDistributionResponse) GetContentGuard() string`
+`func (o *ContainerContainerPullThroughDistributionResponse) GetPulpCreated() time.Time`

-GetContentGuard returns the ContentGuard field if non-nil, zero value otherwise.
+GetPulpCreated returns the PulpCreated field if non-nil, zero value otherwise.

-### GetContentGuardOk
+### GetPulpCreatedOk

-`func (o *ContainerContainerPullThroughDistributionResponse) GetContentGuardOk() (*string, bool)`
+`func (o *ContainerContainerPullThroughDistributionResponse) GetPulpCreatedOk() (*time.Time, bool)`

-GetContentGuardOk returns a tuple with the ContentGuard field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetPulpCreatedOk returns a tuple with the PulpCreated field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetContentGuard
+### SetPulpCreated

-`func (o *ContainerContainerPullThroughDistributionResponse) SetContentGuard(v string)`
+`func (o *ContainerContainerPullThroughDistributionResponse) SetPulpCreated(v time.Time)`

-SetContentGuard sets ContentGuard field to given value.
+SetPulpCreated sets PulpCreated field to given value.

-### HasContentGuard
+### HasPulpCreated

-`func (o *ContainerContainerPullThroughDistributionResponse) HasContentGuard() bool`
+`func (o *ContainerContainerPullThroughDistributionResponse) HasPulpCreated() bool`

-HasContentGuard returns a boolean if a field has been set.
+HasPulpCreated returns a boolean if a field has been set.

 ### GetRemote